Sex trends 2022 - discover the hottest new bedroom trends, according to experts

-Sex trends 2022 are here—whether you're looking to try something new with a partner or get out there solo, we've called on the experts to reveal the pleasurable ways you could spice up your love life.
+Sex trends 2022 are only getting spicier as we move through the year, so whether you're looking to try something new with a partner or just find out what's hot, we've called on the experts to reveal the pleasurable ways you could change your love life.

-"Engaging in sexual activity, but without intercourse, means different things to different people," explains Moyle.
-"Some people see it as everything except penetration, others see it as just dry humping, a massage, perhaps even mutual masturbation."
+"Engaging in sexual activity, but without intercourse, means different things to different people," she says.
+"Some people see it as everything except penetration, others see it as just grinding, a massage, perhaps even mutual masturbation."

-While kissing someone with Covid could very likely lead to passing the virus on, outercourse is presenting itself as a safe sex alternative as it clearly establishes boundaries and encourages better communication for intimacy and pleasure, Moyle says.
+While kissing someone with Covid, flu, or just a cold, could very likely lead to passing the virus on, outercourse is presenting itself as a safe sex alternative as it establishes boundaries and encourages better communication for intimacy and pleasure, Moyle says.
 "Your definition of it depends on your reasons for trying it, and because of this, it may just prove to be the best new sex trend of them all."

 2. Sensory sex

-In a post-pandemic world, fostering connection both with others and ourselves has proven to be one of the biggest trends when it comes to sexual wellness in the last year.
-"With mindful masturbation and tantric sex hot trends of 2020 and 2021, the next big wellness trend will be sensory sex," says clinical sexologist Megwyn White, who is also director of education at Satisfyer.
+In a post-pandemic world, fostering connection both with others and ourselves has proven to be one of the biggest sex trends when it comes to wellness in the last year.
+"With mindful masturbation and the surge in interest around tantric sex in 2020 and 2021, the next big wellness trend will be sensory sex," says clinical sexologist Megwyn White (opens in new tab).

 "It is the act of engaging as many senses as you can to help in heightening sexual pleasure and deepening the intimacy with a chosen partner.
 From the visual to the auditory to the tactile, by putting the focus on pleasurable sensations throughout the body, sensory sex can help you let go of the pressures that come with an exclusive focus on the genitals."

 One way to explore sensory sex is through ASMR for sex or music, which ignites the same parts of the brain as food and sexual pleasure.
-"This means that when you pair your favorite sensual playlist with sex, it helps your mind and body embrace pleasure," explains White.
+"This means that when you pair your favorite sensual playlist with sex, it helps your mind and body embrace pleasure," explains White, who is also director of education at Satisfyer (opens in new tab).

 "Plus, it’s not only the ear that hears.
-The rest of the body also has the capacity to detect sounds through 'feeling’ them, which is why immersive sound spaces like concerts can feel so intense."
+The rest of the body can also detect sounds through 'feeling’ them, which is why immersive sound spaces like concerts can feel so intense."

 "With a growing emphasis on female pleasure in recent years and a better understanding of the female body, women have been able to explore their bodies more openly be it solo or with a partner," explains White.
 "However, what many women experience are feelings of orgasm anxiety.
-This can be described as anxiety in relation to performance, eg, performance anxiety or anxiety about the need to orgasm, or otherwise anxiety in the build-up to orgasm.
+This can be described as anxiety about performance, for example, performance anxiety or anxiety about the need to orgasm, or otherwise anxiety in the build-up to orgasm.

-"For most, sexual anxiety can be eased through a better understanding of foreplay, and learning that sex can allow you to explore more erogenous zones.
-Focusing on connection and being present is a key element of tantric sex, and the end goal is not to orgasm, but to enjoy the sexual journey, the sensations, and the way it makes us feel mentally, physically and spiritually."
+"For most, sexual anxiety can be eased through a better understanding of foreplay, positions like the pretzel sex position that enable closer connection, and learning that sex can allow you to explore more sensitive areas.
+Focusing on connection and being present is a key element of tantric sex, and the end goal is not to orgasm, but to enjoy the sexual journey, the sensations, and the way it makes us feel mentally, physically, and spiritually."

-"Libido is a sensitive thing that you can lose quite easily," explains Stephanie Taylor, pelvic health expert and managing director of Kegel8.
-"Some lifestyle changes, such as getting more sleep, maintaining a healthy diet, exercising regularly, and giving up smoking, can help boost your libido.
-While research commissioned by Canyon Ranch says these lifestyle changes can benefit your sexual wellbeing, it may take some time to notice changes."
+"Libido is a sensitive thing that you can lose quite easily," says White.
+"Lifestyle changes like getting more sleep, maintaining a healthy diet, exercising regularly, and giving up smoking, can all help boost your libido."

-"Anal sex may not be for everyone—however, this doesn’t mean that you have to avoid the pleasures of exploring the anal area together," says White.
-"The anus has thousands of pleasurable nerves and orgasms can be achieved by both women and men.
+"Anal sex may not be for everyone, however, this doesn’t mean that you have to avoid the pleasures of exploring the anal area together," says White.
+"The anus has thousands of pleasurable nerves and erogenous zones, and orgasms can be achieved by both women and men.
+It's always been popular but it's definitely one of the biggest sex trends 2022."

 "Stimulating the perineum as a form of 'anal edging' can also create hugely positive sensations.
 From finger play to rimming, spanking, or using an accessory like a butt plug or anal beads, it’s important to broaden our definition of anal sex and anal play so that we don’t consider penetration the only pleasurable option."